RackHD/docs/docs/devguide/debugging_guide.rst

 *Answer*:

-What I learned (so I may be wrong here, but think it’s accurate) is that when NIC’s a doing the bootloading/PXE process, they attempt to interact with TFTP in such a way that the first request almost always fails - it’s how the C code in those nics are negotiating for talking with TFTP.
+What I learned (so I may be wrong here, but think it’s accurate) is that during the boot loading/PXE process the NICs will attempt to interact with TFTP in such a way that the first request almost always fails - it’s how the C code in those nics is negotiating for talking with TFTP.
 So you’ll frequently see those errors in the logs, and then immediately also see the same file downloading on the second request from the nic (or host) doing the bootloading.